 - beet embedart IMAGE QUERY: given an image file and a query matching an album, embed the image into the metadata of every track on the album. - beet extractart [-o FILE] QUERY: extracts the image from an item matching the query and stores it in a file.
 You can specify the destination file using the -o option, but leave off the extension: it will be chosen automatically.
 The destination filename defaults to cover if it's not specified. - beet clearart QUERY: removes all embedded images from all items matching the query.
 (Use with caution!)

-The plugin has one configuration option, autoembed, which lets you disable automatic album art embedding.
+autoembed option lets you disable automatic album art embedding.
 To do so, add this to your ~/.beetsconfig:

 '''

 [embedart]

 autoembed: no

 '''